-Perl is not just another programming language, it is actually a family of programming languages.
-Perl languages are general purpose, high-level, dynamic programming languages.
-They are interpreted and implemented in C. Perl was created in the late eighties, but since then it has evolved to encompass a number of new features.
+Perl is a programming language.
+It is general purpose, high-level, dynamic, interpreted language.
+It was created in the late eighties, but since then it has evolved to encompass a number of new features.

-The number of use-cases for Perl has been growing for more than two decades.
-Today, Perl languages are used for a range of different tasks, including graphics programming, network programming, system administration, finance applications and much more.
+The number of use-cases for Perl has been growing since it was first released.
+Today, Perl is used for a range of different tasks, including graphics, networking, system administration, finance applications and much more.
 Perl is flexible and can be used for a wide range of different applications.

-Perl is relatively old, so it is compatible with a lot of different hardware platforms, anything from legacy 16-bit platforms to cutting edge 16-core server chips.
-The same is true of operating systems – Perl can be used on Windows, OS X, OS/2, BeOS, DOS, QNX and other platforms.
-Of course, since it was designed for Unix, Perl also runs on all Unix-like platforms, including all flavors of Linux.
+Perl is relatively old, so it is compatible with a lot of different hardware platforms, anything from legacy 16-bit platforms to cutting edge multi-core server chips.
+The same is true of operating systems; Perl can be used on Windows, OS X, OS/2, BeOS, and even DOS.
+Of course, since it was designed for Unix, Perl also runs on all Unix-like platforms, including Linux, FreeBSD, Solaris, and QNX.

 Is Perl part of the LAMP stack?

 A number of very popular websites and software projects were written in Perl.
-These include cPanel, Movable Type, Bugzilla, as well as major websites like IMDb, Craigslist, Slashdot, Ticketmaster and Priceline.com.
+These include cPanel, Movable Type, Bugzilla, as well as major websites like IMDb, Craigslist, and DuckDuckGo.